 - Or play the same number of sets as the men do — perform equal work for their equal pay.

 How can tennis players who play fewer games be considered equally entertaining?
-Are baseball and football players who play fewer games as entertaining as those who play all season long?
-If someone is entertaining, wouldn’t you want to see more of that person and not less?
+Are baseball players and football players who play fewer innings and periods, respectively, as entertaining as those who play the normal number?
+If someone is entertaining, wouldn’t you want to see more entertainment from that person and not less?

 The “entertainment value” may also stem from the belief of some people that women’s tennis is more exciting — and hence has more entertainment value — perhaps because their performance expectations of female players is lower.
 When these people observe female players slamming the wall over the net hard and furious with wing-on-the-fly accuracy, they are perhaps surprised and excited — they experience the “wow” factor — perhaps because they hadn’t expected this level of expertise was not expected.
 (Today’s top female contenders, if they could journey back to the early ’80s, would trounce most if not all of the top male players, who hit the ball with only three-quarters of the force used by the women today.)

 “Making the Women’s Game Exciting Again.” -on the cover of Tennis magazine, May 2010